Let me start this post with one of my favorite quotes.

 What the Fiverr freelancers y create may not accurately represent your brand, and you may end up spending time and money on something that’s not really what you like.

-Invest in building the core guidelines and design a brand with a branding expert, and then give the guidelines to a design freelancer or copywriter to create regular marketing material for you.
+Invest in building the core guidelines and design a brand with a branding expert or with Canva, and then give the guidelines to a design freelancer or copywriter to create regular marketing material for you.

 4. Don’t: Change your brand too often